Carpathian Sich: History

-On March 15, 1939, Hungary invaded Carpatho-Ukraine.
-Avgustyn Voloshyn chose to flee to Romania along with the Czech military rather than fight the invading Hungarian forces.
-Its poorly armed forces along with unarmed gymnasium and seminary students set out by the Sich proved to be no match for the Hungarian military, which by March 18, 1939 had captured all of Carpatho-Ukraine.
-During this fighting hundreds of Carpathian Sich members died in battle while they slowly retreated until they got in conflict with the Polish border guards and most of them died on the other side of the Carpathians.
+On 15 March 1939, Hungary invaded Carpatho-Ukraine.
+Avgustyn Voloshyn fled to Romania along with the Czech military rather than fight the invading Hungarian forces.
+The poorly armed forces of Carpatho-Ukraine, along with unarmed high school students and religious seminary students, were sent out by the Carpathian Sich; they were no match for the Hungarian military, which by March 18, 1939, had captured all of Carpatho-Ukraine.
+During these three days of fighting, hundreds of Carpathian Sich members died in battle while they slowly retreated until they came into conflict with Polish border guards; most died on the other side of the Carpathians.

+Collaboration with Nazi Germany

-In September 1939, 600 veterans of the Sich were authorized by German intelligence (the Abwehr) to form a battalion-sized combat unit that participated in the German invasion of Poland.
+In September 1939, 600 veterans of the Sich were authorized by Nazi German intelligence (the Abwehr) to form a battalion-sized combat unit that participated in the German invasion of Poland.
 It was disbanded soon afterwards.

-The Carpathian Sich is celebrated as a symbol of bravery and resistance against fascism in Ukraine.
+During the 20th and 21st centuries, post-Communist Ukraine, Ukrainian nationalists, and pro-Ukrainian émigré authors in the West have organized events celebrating the Carpathian Sich as a symbol of bravery and national pride against foreign occupation.

 Numbers and organization

-Carpathian Sich (Karpatska Sich) (also the Carpathian Sich National Defense Organization).
-A paramilitary organization in Carpatho-Ukraine in 1938–9, formed in November 1938 from units of the Ukrainian National Defense (organized in Uzhhorod by Ukrainian nationalists and headed by Stepan Rosokha).
+Carpathian Sich (Karpatska Sich) (also the Carpathian Sich National Defense Organization) was a paramilitary organization in Carpatho-Ukraine formed from units of the Ukrainian National Defense (organized in Uzhhorod by Ukrainian nationalists and headed by Stepan Rosokha).
 The leadership of the Carpathian Sich consisted of the command (commander, D. Klempush; deputy-commander, I. Roman) and the staff of officers.
-The organization's headquarters were in Khust, and there were 10 individual district commands with subordinate local sections, which conducted military and political training involving several thousand men.
+The organization's headquarters were in Khust, and there were 10 individual district commands with subordinate local sections, each of which conducted military and political training of several thousand men.